alexeibex/alexeibex.github.io/constitutionallaw.md

 ### State Sovereign Immunity and The Eleventh Amendment
-- 11th Amendment
+- **11th Amendment** - State Autonomy
-  - The judicial power of the United States shall not be construed to extend to any (suit) commenced or prosecuted against one ofthe United States by Citizens of another State, or by Citizens or Subjects of any Foreign States.
+  - The judicial power of the United States shall not be construed to extend to any (suit) commenced or prosecuted against one of the United States by Citizens of another State, or by Citizens or Subjects of any Foreign States.
+- Abrogation of Immunity for Civil War Amendments = Fitzpatrick v.
+Bitzer
+  - Court held that Congress could abrogate the state's 11th amendment immunity and allow states to be sued directly for retrospective damages pusuant to **its enforcement under Section 5 of the 14th Amendment.**
+  - Congress + Amendment abrogated immunity of states.
+- Abrogation of Immunity for all other Amendments like Commerce Power
+  - Congress cannot abrogate immunity under other amendments unless 14th amendment
+    - Violation of 11th amendment
+  - Although private individuals to sue a state, Congress can enforce against states.
+  - Federal Government v.
+States NOT Private Citizens v.
+States

 #### Case: *[Seminole Tribe of Florida v.
 Florida](Link)*
 - Congress, when acting under its Article 1 §8 , commerce power, may not abrogate a state's sovereign immunity without the state's consent.